This young man from Guadalajara decided to finally say “I am Gay.”

 By Lupita Peimbert

 (San Francisco) – A few days before the PRIDE San Francisco weekend and parade, 20-year-old Juan Pablo Fernandez can’t decide.
 Should he wear a very sexy outfit to PRIDE or should he be a little more conservative? – “I want to attract older men, just my type, and so perhaps I will show a bit of skin,” he told me the other night during our telephone conversation.

 Come on, I said.
 “You told me earlier that you wouldn’t like to be labeled, just because you are gay, as someone who is all about sex and sexuality; and there you are, talking about showing off your skin to spark a sexy fire.”

 He paused.
 The young man is still learning to accept, as most of us, his own contradictions.
 He is a lot more than a gay young-man in very-short shorts wanting to have fun during PRIDE San Francisco, the crown event for the LGBTQ community each year.

 For most of his life, Juan Pablo Fernandez did not tell anybody his sexual orientation; in other words, he did not tell that he was gay and that he liked guys.
 “I denied it when someone asked.
 I was afraid,” he remembers.

-But last summer, his stay in the Bay Area and what he saw in San Francisco, touched a button on his soul, and gave him the courage to come out.
-He had moved to Northern California temporarily, to work as babysitter/nanny for a local family.
+But last summer, his stay in the Bay Area and what he saw in San Francisco, touched a button on his soul and gave him the courage to come out.
+He had moved to Northern California temporarily, to work as a babysitter/nanny for a local family.

-“I think that one of the reasons to move to the United States for me was, deep inside, to be able to say: I am gay and so what?,” he says “I just did not exactly knew how to do that.”
+“I think that one of the reasons to move to the United States for me was, deep inside, to be able to say: I am gay and so what?” he says “I just did not exactly know how to do that.”

 It All Started By Getting Out